jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/melts.md

-you only need to follow the steps described in this [guide](/development/stack/aws#get-development-keys) but instead of using the `integrates-dev` role you should use the `continuous-admin` role which will allow you to use the functionalities with admin privileges,
+you only need to follow the steps described in this [guide](/development/stack/aws#get-development-keys) but instead of using the `dev` role you should use the `continuous-admin` role which will allow you to use the functionalities with admin privileges,